ledgetech/ledge/README.md

 To guarantee predictable memory usage regardless of response sizes Ledge operates a streaming design, meaning it only ever operates on a single `buffer` per request at a time.
 This is equally true when fetching upstream to when reading from cache or serving to the client request.

-It's also true (mostly) when processing [ESI](#edge-size-includes) instructions, except for in the case where instructions are found to span multiple buffers.
+It's also true (mostly) when processing [ESI](#edge-size-includes) instructions, except for in the case where an instruction is found to span multiple buffers.
 In this case, we continue buffering until a complete instruction can be understood, up to a [configurable limit](#esi_max_size).

 This streaming design also improves latency, since we start serving the first `buffer` to the client request as soon as we're done with it, rather than fetching and saving an entire resource prior to serving.
 The `buffer` size can be [tuned](#buffer_size) even on a per `location` basis.